qii-wang/qii-wang.github.io/_pages/about.md

 I am a PhD student in the Department of Biostatistics and Bioinformatics at Duke University.
 Prior to Duke, I received my MS in Statistics at the University of Washington and BEng in Industrial Engineering at Tsinghua University.

-My research interest is mainly in the design and analysis of clinical trials.
-I also have research experiences in causal inference and machine learning, and I am interested in intersecting these areas and clinical trials.
-The applied areas that motivate me the most are those that disproportionally influence marginalized communities, such as HIV prevention and treatment.
+My primary research interest lies in the design and analysis of clinical trials.
+I am also interested in intergrating clinical trials with other fields, such as causal inference and machine learning, to improve current methods in clinical trial research.
+I am particularly motivated by the applied areas that significantly affect marginalized communities, such as HIV and social stigma.

 <!--# 🔥 News-->